-Anna says she has come home to Ethiopia to fulfil her life-long ambition of establishing a designing centre in Ethiopia to continue to expand her access to the international market of African fabrics.
+Anna says she has come home to Ethiopia to fulfill her life-long ambition of establishing a designing center in Ethiopia to continue to expand her access to the international market of African fabrics.

 With her prolific background of modelling and of entrepreneurial skill, we can be sure her project will be a shining light for the future of the industry in Ethiopia.